 Introduction

-This post is part of my series on the journey from being an End-User to becoming Microsoft Partner-Side Consultant
+This post is part of my series on the journey from being an End-User to becoming a Microsoft Partner-Side Consultant.

 Moving from being a business applications end-user to joining a Microsoft partner organisation can be an exciting and rewarding journey.